csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 # posthoc interpretability (i.e. how can we interpret a fitted model)

+*Note that in this section we also include importances that work directly on the data (e.g. we do not first fit a model, rather we do nonparametric calculations of importance)*

 ## model-agnostic

 - local surrogate ([LIME](https://arxiv.org/abs/1602.04938)) - fit a simple model locally to on point and interpret that